szjiozi/HPML_Project/README.md

 Specifically, we compare three training paradigms:

 1. **Full Training (FP16)** - Standard fine-tuning
-2. **Full LoRA (FP16)** — Lora fine-tuning with full-precision weights
+2. **LoRA (FP16)** — Lora fine-tuning with full-precision weights
 3. **QLoRA** — Quantization-aware fine-tuning using 4-bit NF4 quantization during training

 The goal is to determine whether quantization-aware fine-tuning can achieve better trade-offs between accuracy, training efficiency, and deployment cost.

 ### Challenges

-1. **Balancing accuracy and efficiency**: Quantization reduces memory usage but introduces representational noise that may degrade DQA classification accuracy and ADR ranking stability.
+1. **Balancing accuracy and efficiency**: Quantization and PEFT training may reduce the memory usage, but we want to make sure this won't result in performance degration.
 2. **Ensuring fair comparison**: Each approach must share identical data, LoRA configurations, and optimization schedules to isolate the effect of quantization strategy.
+3. **Lack of publicly available training data**: LongRefiner does not release its training dataset, requiring us to reconstruct the full data generation pipeline.
+This involves reproducing the multi-stage refinement process and ensuring the generated data faithfully reflects the original methodology.

 ### Approach / Techniques